c0deritter/knight-orm/README.md

 #### select()

-The interface for selecting is realized through ReadCriteria from [knight-criteria](https://github.com/c0deritter/knight-criteria).
+The interface for selecting is realized through the Criteria from [knight-criteria](https://github.com/c0deritter/knight-criteria).

 A simple query looks like this.